Benchtengelen/Benchtengelen/README.md

 ** This is a ✨ _special_ ✨ repository because it gives you to a short info about me.

-## I'm a PHD Student, Jr. Frontend Developer, and nature-lover!
+## I'm a PHD Student, Jr. Frontend Developer, and Basketball fan!

 * **Title:**Front End Developer
 * **Skills:** HTML,  CSS, JavaSript, React.js,